aitali-mohamed/optimization-visualization/README.md

 - **Select Optimization Methods**: Choose one or more optimization algorithms to visualize.
 - **Adjust Parameters**: Modify parameters such as learning rate, momentum, decay rate, and number of steps.
 - **Download Optimization Path**: Download the computed optimization path as a CSV file.

+## Acknowledgments

+- The app was developed as part of a project to compare various continuous optimization methods.
+- Special thanks to my supervisor `[E. H. Bergou](https://ehbergou.github.io/)` for their guidance and support.